VerifyVault/VerifyVault/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-- Feature you would like to add
+- Feature you would like to add:

-- Why you want to add this feature
+- Why you want to add this feature:

-- If it's approved you may open a "Pull requests" ticket and start working on the changes
+**Additional context**
+Add any other context about the problem here.